hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintC/us013/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US003 register a new employee"  and "US005 register a new store" since at least an employee and a store must exist to classify the task being created.

 ### 1.5 Input and Output Data